-Measuring productivity is one thing that is common between all successful business organizations that have set themselves apart from the rest.
+Measuring productivity is one thing that is common among all successful business organizations that have set themselves apart from the rest.
 Measuring productivity is the best way to ensure a productive workforce.

 Since employees are the building blocks of an organization, their productivity and performance directly impact the productivity and growth of the company.
 The importance of a productive workforce cannot be understated.

 We are not talking about what you think about the efficiency of your employees.
 This is because your thoughts might or might not be correct.
-Who knows your workforce is more or less productive than you think.
+Who knows if your workforce is more or less productive than you think?

 There is no need to rely on a generic study.
 There are multitudinous key performance indicators and metrics that can help you determine the exact efficiency of your workforce.
 Once you get the results, you can see whether you need to work on enhancing employee efficiency in your organization or not.
 Your workforce might already be the most productive it can be.